yuval-ash1/Pinochle-cpp/README.md

 INTRODUCTION
 ------------
-This proejct is an implementation of the Pinochle card game written in an Object Oriented design and Polymorphic behavior in C++.
+This project is an implementation of the Pinochle card game written in an Object Oriented design and Polymorphic behavior in C++.
 The project was written as part of Organization of Programming Languages course (CMPS-366) at Ramapo college during the Fall 2020 semester.
 The project contains 8 different classes.
-Additionaly, the project features a serialization option of saving the game's state into a file as well as loading a game from a file.
+Additionally, the project features a serialization option of saving the game's state into a file as well as loading a game from a file.

 RULES OF THE PINOCHLE GAME
 --------------------------